 7. Asserting An Officer’s Failure To Mirandize

 Every American is afforded Miranda rights under the law.
-People who are in custody must be informed that they are not required to make incriminating statements, that what they do say can be used against them and that they have a right to an attorney.
+People who are in custody must be informed that they are not required to make incriminating statements, that what they do say can be used against them, and that they have a right to an attorney.
 It is the legal obligation of law enforcement to inform detained persons of these rights prior to questioning.

-If, in the course of making a driving under the influence arrest, a police officer fails to Mirandize a driver, all evidence collected in the DUI investigation may be ruled inadmissible.
+If, in the course of making driving under the influence arrest, a police officer fails to Mirandize a driver, all evidence collected in the DUI investigation may be ruled inadmissible.
 With no evidence to make a case against the accused, the state is likely to drop the charges against a person.

 8. Citing A Failure To Issue Implied Consent Warning

 Implied consent laws in the U.S. require that motorists suspected of DUI consent to a chemical BAC test or risk a driver’s license suspension.
 A police officer may request this assessment if he or she deems that there is probable cause a driver is intoxicated.
-The important word here is request; an officer may not demand that an individual take a BAC, employ coercive techniques or issue threats of any kind.
+The important word here is request; an officer may not demand that an individual take a BAC, employ coercive techniques, or issue threats of any kind.

-If an officer has acted inappropriately in the course of a DUI arrest, failing to properly issue the implied consent warning, any BAC results from the breath test are likely to deemed inadmissible in legal proceedings related to an alleged offense.
-A chemical BAC test is usually among the most reliable forms of evidence; a ruling forbidding test results from being entered into evidence can be a huge boon to the defense of the accused.
+If an officer has acted inappropriately in the course of a DUI arrest, failing to properly issue the implied consent warning, any BAC results from the breath test are likely to be deemed inadmissible in legal proceedings related to an alleged offense.
+A chemical BAC test is usually among the most reliable forms of evidence; a ruling forbidding test result from being entered into evidence can be a huge boon to the defense of the accused.

 9. Alleging Racial Profiling Or Other Misconduct